Rhode Island Debt Relief & Financial Assistance Programs

 Consumers can apply over the phone or online.
 Credit score is not a factor in enrolling.
 Those with low credit scores can qualify for debt management plans.

-- Debt Consolidation Loan– An option for those with good credit scores.
-Debt consolidation is a personal loan borrowers use to pay off debt.
+A debt consolidation loan is an option for those with good credit scores.
+It’s really a personal loan borrowers use to pay off debt.
 Consolidating unsecured debts can reduce the interest rate on your debt, simplify the bill paying process and minimize the likelihood of suffering late fees.

-- Debt Settlement– A process that lets borrowers pay back less than they owe and is usually restricted to unsecured debts.
+Debt settlement is a process that lets borrowers pay back less than they owe and is usually restricted to unsecured debts.
 Many debt settlement companies offer to reduce a borrower’s debt by up to 50%.
 However, the settlement process and negotiations can drag on for 2-3 years.
 In that time, late fees accrue and cut into savings.
 The debt settlement company will charge a fee for its services as well.
 Debt settlement is considered a severe negative on your credit report and stays there for seven years.

-- Credit Card Debt Forgiveness – This is offered by a select group of nonprofit credit counseling agencies.
+Credit Card Debt Forgiveness is a program offered by a select group of nonprofit credit counseling agencies.
 The difference between this and traditional debt settlement is that the creditors have agreed in advance to reduce the amount owed by 40%-50%.
 Consumers can start reducing the amount owed with the first monthly payment and eliminate the debt in 36 months.

-- Do it yourself plans– If you are the kind of person who is adventurous and would like a do-it-yourself option, you might want to consider a DIY-style debt management program.
+If you are the kind of person who is adventurous and would like a do-it-yourself debt relief option, you might want to consider a DIY-style debt management program.
 The DIY option will assist you in crafting a plan that aligns with your personal needs financially.

 Rhode Island Debt Resources